HashemSami/fend_capstone_project_travel_app/README.md

   ```

 - run `npm run build-prod` to create the production folders.
+- run `npm run start` to start the server.
-- open your browser on localhost:8001 to see the app running.
+- open your browser on localhost:8081 to see the app running.

   ### run the app for development and testing: